Updated July 2023

 Class of 1999

-Phil Koch has been working to strengthen communities for over 15 years.
-He started his career as an elementary and middle school teacher in the Chicago Public Schools and the Pittsburgh Public Schools.
-In 2005, Phil left the classroom and began working in the non-profit sector as the Pittsburgh Director for MGR Youth Empowerment, a direct service non-profit focused on youth development.
-As the National Executive Director, Phil grew the organization to five metropolitan cities, impacting over 50,000 youth during his tenure.
-Currently, Phil serves as the Executive Director of the Community Foundation of Westmoreland County whose mission is to encourage local residents to become philanthropists, to provide grants that support a wide variety of non-profit organizations, and serve as a community leader.
-Phil obtained his Bachelor’s Degree from Wittenberg University and his Master’s Degree in Professional Leadership and Non-Profit Management from Carlow University.
+For over two decades, Phil has been working to strengthen communities.
+He started his career as an elementary and middle school teacher in the Chicago Public Schools and also taught in the Pittsburgh Public Schools.
+In 2005, Phil left the classroom and began working in the nonprofit sector as the Pittsburgh Director for MGR Youth Empowerment, a direct service nonprofit focused on youth development.
+Shortly after, Phil took on the role of National Executive Director and grew MGR Youth Empowerment to five urban cities, serving more than 50,000 youth.

 Class of 2009